mrtopr/Sentinel-Link/README.md

 npx prisma generate
 ```

-### Start Backend
+### Start the Backend

 ```bash
 npm run dev
 ```

-The backend should now be available at:
+The backend should now be running at:

 ```text
 http://localhost:3000